 We all know that empathy, understanding, and meaning are crucial to UX designers.
 However, being a UX leader is another story.
 To become a UX leader, an individual must have experience in building up teams of Researchers, UX Designers, UI Designers, and Developers.
 And throughout these experiences, a UX leader must roll up their sleeves and help the team through the trenches, bringing their experience and technical skills to the group and guiding them by example.
-More importantly, as a UX leader, such individuals should also concentrate on creating environments that are focused on the delivery of the product and for people to reflect and share their knowledge and opinions to make the UX team as effective as possible.
+More importantly, as UX leaders, such individuals should also concentrate on creating environments that are focused on the delivery of the product and for people to reflect and share their knowledge and opinions to make the UX team as effective as possible.
+You may also check what is integrated course here!

-Becoming a UX leader is a rare quality as truly inspiring leaders are few in numbers.
+Becoming a UX leader is a rare quality as truly inspiring leaders are few in number.
 A product manager that has been promoted doesn’t automatically become a great UX leader.
 A lesson that I’ve learned from experience is that great UX leaders inspire passion and commitment, and these are not commonly found traits.
+You may also enroll for the latest batch of Best UX Design Courses here!

 A UX leader needs to encompass several skills, such as: